danielsollondon/platform-engineering/readme2.md

-# Cloud Native Platform Engineering Concepts with Azure Part 2 (DRAFT)
+# Cloud Native Platform Engineering Concepts with Azure  (DRAFT)

-## Using Crossplane to deploy preconfigured, standardized solutions in Azure
+## Part 2: Deploy Preconfigured, Standardized Solutions in Azure
 In Terraform you have [TF modules](https://developer.hashicorp.com/terraform/language/modules) that can simplify deploying multiple resources in a sequence, integrate them etc. In Crossplane you have composite resource that represents one or more resource, but they different because they are represented as a K8s resource.

 Composite resources are made up of (definitions referenced from [Crossplane documentation](https://docs.crossplane.io)):